6 steps to master your content creation process in 2026 (plus 9 content creation tools)

 “Content is King.”
 This quote is even more true today than it was in 1996 when Bill Gates described the future of the internet as a marketplace for content.

-Today, the average American spends more than seven hours per day looking at a mobile or computer screen.
-And with so much time spent online, it’s no wonder that 82% of marketers are actively investing in content marketing.
+Globally, the average person spends more than four and a half hours per day looking at a mobile or computer screen.
+And with so much time spent online, it’s no wonder that 30-39% of the overall marketing budget is allocated to content marketing.

 With so much content competing for attention, only the most relevant, consistent, and well-executed pieces actually get noticed.
 That’s why a strategic content creation process matters.
 It helps you stay focused on your goals, create content that resonates with your audience, and make sure every piece has the best chance of cutting through the noise.